 (33) It is important to be aware of Australian Funder Mandates regarding Open Access.

 (34) The University's Institutional Repository is the central digital repository of University Research outputs.

 (35) It is important to consider the implications of the publisher's Copyright Transfer Agreement when publishing a scholarly work.
 SPARC has some useful information on the rights of authors.

 (36) If permission is obtained to use third party copyright material from the copyright owner, this material can be uploaded directly to vUWS.

-(37) The role of the UWS Designated Representative is to receive notifications and notices from third parties in relation to alleged copyright infringement.
+(37) The role of the University Designated Representative is to receive notifications and notices from third parties in relation to alleged copyright infringement.
 Details of the Designated Representative and an Infringing Copyright Material Notice are located on the University's Web Site

-(38) Consult the UWS Copyright Guide 2013 for Guidelines or seek clarification from the University's Copyright Officer about any copyright matters.
+(38) Consult the Copyright Guide 2013 for Guidelines or seek clarification from the University's Copyright Officer about any copyright matters.